Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have kept my geraniums in my closet.
 They are beautiful again this Summer.
 I did lose one, but think it was some kind of hybrid.
 I also keep one of mine in kitchen all winter and water it like any house plant it does great in Summer outside.
 I have heard of people pulling geraniums from pots and hanging them to keep all winter.
 Mine were just kept in their pots.

 I had the pleasure of seeing standard geraniums kept over winter in a sunny picture window in Idaho.
 They had grown to over six feet tall, and were blooming in January.
-They were tied up to nails at about one foot intervals.
-The lady also kept parakeets in several cages, and it was just like being in the Garden of Eden!

 I pulled them out with the dirt with their roots and layed them on newspaper in a low sided box, and then put them in a dark basement.
 In the spring, I planted them whenit was warm enough, and cut them back to the green parts.
 They came back, but not as big as the first time.